 After the Geneva Conference finished the French Viet Minh war as well as divide Vietnam along the latitude known as the 17th parallel, the United States spearheaded the group of the Southeast Asia Treaty Organization (SEATO), a loose alliance of countries dedicated to taking action against security threats in the area.

 John F. Kennedy, the successor of Eisenhower in the White House, would improve the dedication of U.S. materials in support of the Ngo Dinh Diem regime in South Vietnam and of non-communist forces battling a civil war in Laos in 1961-62.
-In the autumn of 1963, after acute domestic opposition to Diem arose, Kennedy backed away from help of Diem himself but publicly reaffirmed trust from the domino theory in addition to the benefits of containment of communism in Southeast Asia.
+In the autumn of 1963, after acute domestic opposition to Diem arose, Kennedy backed away from help of Diem himself but publicly reaffirmed trust from the Wildlife Removal in addition to the benefits of containment of communism in Southeast Asia.

 His successor Lyndon B. Johnson continue using the domino principle to justify the escalation of the U.S. military presence in Vietnam from only 1000 soldiers to more than 500,000 over the following 5 decades.